 The following theorem is the key result of the paper.
 It shows that filtered systems ensure that every transaction gets a view it could get when it is not an orphan.
-(Formally, a transaction T's "view" in a schedule α is its local schedule, $\alpha|T$.)
 In other words, an orphan cannot discover that it is an orphan, since the view it sees is consistent with it not being an orphan.
 This is the basic correctness property for the orphan elimination algorithms.

 Theorem 11: Let α be a filtered schedule and let T be a non-access transaction.
-Then there exists a generic schedule β such that T is not an orphan in β and $\beta | T = \alpha | T$.
+Then there exists a generic schedule β such that T is not an orphan in β and $\beta|T = \alpha|T$.

-Proof: Let β be the subsequence of α containing all operations π such that location(π) = T, and all other operations φ that affect, in α , some operation whose location is T. Since affects(α) is a transitive relation, β is closed in α .
-By Lemma 8, β is a generic schedule.
+Proof: Let β be the subsequence of α containing all operations π such that location(π) = T, and all other operations φ that affect, in α , some operation whose location is T. By Lemma 8, β is a generic schedule.
 It suffices to show that there is no ancestor T' of T for which ABORT(T') occurs in β .
 Suppose not; i.e., there exists an ancestor T' of T for which ABORT(T') occurs in β .
 Then by the construction of β , α contains an operation π of T such that ABORT(T') affects π in α .
 By Lemma 10, this is impossible. \Box